spotinst/help/src/docs/ocean/features/ami-auto-update-eks-ui.md

 ### Auto Update not Successful Due to Cluster Issues

 For example, an AMI auto-update might fail for the entire cluster if the Ocean Controller was not reported.
-The console displays this as a “Cluster Error:”
+The console displays this as a “Failed”

  </details>